vanshaj130493/dessiot/README.md

 # dessiot
-For IoT use at TCS
+For IoT use at TCS, Hyderabad